amoshochman/word-frequency-api/README.md

 Suboptimal stuff, potential improvements, etc:

 - The top-5 words is calculated in a pretty efficient way.
-We store, as we said, a top-5 list.
+We store, as we said, a top-5 list, and could be improved using for example a heap.
 - The minimum is calculated through a dictionary with the distributions.
 It could be probably improved: right now, in order to retrieve the minimum we need to go over all the values in the dictionary.
 (The different frequencies that can be found.)